ayushraj45/bizmitra_ai_backend/README.md

 - **Meta webhook handling** – Receives and processes Meta (WhatsApp) webhook events for messages, status updates, and delivery receipts.
 - **AI orchestration layer** – Connects BizMitra to ResponsesAPI / AgentsSDK, routing user messages through AI agents and returning structured responses to clients.
 - **Scheduling engine** – Manages time‑based jobs for follow‑ups, reminders, and other WhatsApp touchpoints.
-- **Website & workspace configuration** – Stores and serves configuration for websites, workspaces, and customer‑specific settings used by the dashboard and landing pages.
+- **Website & workspace configuration** – Fetches basic HTML to create instructions, stores and serves configuration for websites, workspaces, and customer‑specific settings used by the dashboard and landing pages.

 This project sits at the center of BizMitra’s messaging and automation stack.